Sanx78/ZoomAdminLibrary/README.md

 * Querying and modifying membership of groups
 * Querying and setting user delegates
 * Resetting user's password
-* Running reports on Zoom usage, meetings per user, and meeting participants
+* Running reports on Zoom usage, meetings, webinars and participants

-Requires a JWT token for authorisation.
-See https://marketplace.zoom.us/docs/guides/auth/jwt for more information.
-Call ```Set-ZoomAuthToken -Token <token>``` before calling any other function.
+Requires an API Key and Secret for authentication.
+See https://marketplace.zoom.us/docs/guides/auth/jwt#key-secret for more information.
+Call ```Set-ZoomAuthToken -apiKey <apiKey> -apiSecret <apiSecret>``` before calling any other function.